iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A deployment record may therefore have many runtime events linked to it, and an incident record may link to one or more runtime events that provide the operational evidence for that incident.

-For operational comparison and reporting, a healthy production deployment record should mean a production deployment record that has no open critical incident linked to it and whose observed runtime behavior remains within the agreed operational thresholds over the defined observation window.
+For operational comparison and reporting, a healthy production deployment record should mean a production deployment record that has no open critical incident linked to it and whose observed runtime measures remain within the accepted operating limits during the defined review period after deployment.
+Those runtime measures may include, for example, response latency staying below an agreed maximum, error rate staying below an agreed percentage, timeout rate staying below an agreed percentage, failed tool or API calls staying below an agreed percentage, policy-violation events staying below an agreed threshold, and cost per request staying below an agreed ceiling.

+The severity rule used to classify an incident as critical, the specific runtime measures and limits used to judge whether a production deployment is healthy, and the review period used for that judgment should be defined in the governing release policy, service-level operating rules, or the specific production deployment settings recorded for that deployment.
+For example, one production service might define health as “no open critical incident, p95 latency below 2 seconds (meaning that 95% of requests complete in 2 seconds or less), error rate below 1%, and timeout rate below 0.5% during the first 24 hours after deployment,” while another might define health using a different latency limit, cost limit, or review period.

 ### 2. Evaluation and certification